dynura/NeverOut/README.md

 # NeverOut: AI Tracking Inventory App

 This AI-powered inventory assistant helps users track household essentials, groceries, and personal care products.
-The app ensures users never run out of important items using receipt scanning, smart usage estimation, and automated reminders.
-It predicts when products will be depleted, sends timely restock alerts, and suggests cost-effective reordering options—making household management effortless and more sustainable.
+The app ensures users never run out of essential items using receipt scanning, smart usage estimation, and automated reminders.
+It predicts when products will be depleted and sends timely restock alerts, making household management effortless and more sustainable.

 ## Table of Contents